Huber Matos affair: Reforms

 In early January 1959, Fidel Castro appointed various economists such as Felipe Pazos, Rufo López-Fresquet, Ernesto Bentacourt, Faustino Pérez, and Manuel Ray Rivero.
 By June 1959, these appointed economists would begin to express disillusionment with Castro's proposed economic policies.

 In early 1959, the Cuban government began agrarian reforms which redistributed the ownership of Cuba's land.
-Expropriated lands would but put into state ownership and the newly formed Instituto de la Reforma Agraria (INRA) was to oversea the expropriations and be headed by Fidel Castro.
-In Camagüey Province there was growing opposition to the Cuban government due to the resistance of conservative farmers to the agrarian reforms and distaste for Raul Castro and Che Guevara's promotion of communist ideals in the local government and military.
+Expropriated lands would be put into state ownership and the newly formed Instituto de la Reforma Agraria (INRA) was to oversee the expropriations and be headed by Fidel Castro.
+In Camagüey Province there was growing opposition to the Cuban government due to the resistance of conservative farmers to the agrarian reforms and distaste for Raúl Castro and Che Guevara's promotion of communist ideals in the local government and military.
 The anti-communist opposition within the Cuban government assumed that Fidel Castro was unaware of growing communist influence because of Fidel Castro's frequent public disavowals of communism.

 Cuban revolutionary Antonio Núñez Jiménez had been appointed the first director of the INRA, and was suspected of communist sympathies by the US embassy.
 Fellow revolutionary Manuel Artime had been appointed under Jiménez to carry out appropriations in Manzanillo.
 Working for the INRA began to concern Artime who grew weary of the anti-Catholic and anti-American rhetoric he began to see in the Cuban government.